CHEM ENG 4058 - Hydrometallurgy and Electrometallurgy

 Learning & Teaching Activities

-Learning & Teaching ModesThe course will be delivered via weekly lectures supported by in class and non contact problem based learning.
+Learning & Teaching ModesThe course will be delivered via weekly online mini-lectures and on-line quizzes which are to be completed before weekly workshops.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The course will consist of weekly 2 hour lectures with required pre-reading up to 1 hour.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The course will consist of weekly 2 hour workshops with required pre-viewing of an on-line mini-lecture and participation in an on-line quiz.
 Tutorials will be held on a weekly basis of up to 1 hour.
-The student will be expected to undertake further research and learning outside of contact hours.

-As a guide 12 hours per 3 unit course is expectely weekly.
+As a guide, 12 hours per 3 unit course is expected weekly.
 3 unit courses are required to have a minimum workload of 156 hours regardless of the length of the course.

 Learning Activities SummaryWeek 1: Introduction, Communiton and Flotation